 Ok, so this is probably the main reason you came to this article.

-Whether you’re a single agent, the owner of a successful brokerage, or even one of the top three real estate agents in the US, the sad but true reality is that you have little chance to beat Zillow on a national level.
+Whether you’re a single agent, the owner of a successful brokerage, or even one of the top three real estate agents in the US, the sad but true reality is that you may not be able to beat Zillow at a national level, but at a hyperlocal, street level, it’s actually pretty straight forward.

-But since they don’t deal at the hyperlocal, street level (and don’t even inspect properties in person to put together their Zestimate), and never focus on building relationships, it’s still possible for a real estate agent to become the go-to real estate expert of their community.
+Zillow doesn’t deal at the hyperlocal, street level (and don’t even inspect properties in person to put together their Zestimate), and never focus on building relationships, it’s still possible for a real estate agent to become the go-to real estate expert of their community.

 Not only that, but it’s also possible for individual real estate agents to outrank Zillow online at a hyperlocal level.
 If an agent creates content and does search engine optimization (SEO) of their website, listings, and other pieces of online content, they will be able to dominate long-tailed keyphrases about their local community.